benlavender/homelab-docs/guides/Linux/guides/Firewalld.md

   rich rules:
 ```

+- name: The name of the zone.
+If this zone is default there will be a `(default)` after the name.
+If this zone is also active there will be an `(active)` after the name.
 - target: This is the action taken when a packet **does not** match any rule in the zone.
 These are either `drop`, `reject` or `accept` where `default` is reject.
 - ingress-priority: Allows for ingress zone prioritisation.
 Zones with a lower number have a higher priority.
 This allows for custom ordering of zones.
 - egress-priority: Allows for egress zone prioritisation.
 Zones with a lower number have a higher priority.
 This allows for custom ordering of zones.